 In all cases adequate provision shall be made for the parking and turning of service vehicles serving the site, off the highway.

 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.

-Parking Guidance for Use Class A4:
+See EV Parking Guidance table within this document for further guidance.

 Drinking Establishments